 (A response to Nash’s comment.)

-I think the most basic, obvious, important distinction is that guys who know they can get laid have a very different experience from guys who don’t.
-I’m not saying a guy must go out on a random day or night and come back with a chick a few hours later (I can’t, of course), but a guy who knows he’s got options just has a way different experience and worldview.
-The options can come from game, ecosystem, doesn’t matter, he is just in a different world than a guy who doesn’t. (“Scarcity” versus “abundance” are often discussed in these contexts.)
-A guy is only as good as his options.
+Guys who know they can get laid have a very different experience from guys who don’t, and from this basic difference follows many differences in views, outlooks, and beliefs.
+I’m not saying a guy must go out on a random day or night and come back with a chick a few hours later (I can’t, of course), but a guy who knows he’s got options differs from one who doesn’t, or whose options are marginal.
+The options can come from game, ecosystem, doesn’t matter… “scarcity” versus “abundance” are often discussed in these contexts.
+A guy is as good as his options.

-I’m not as big a fan of “poly” identification because most people who identify as poly are ugly.
-Seems to be true of women as well as men.
-But with an otherwise attractive chick you want to keep on rotation, who might not want to do randoms, saying “poly” and finding another couple or couples to date can work.
+I’m not as big a fan of “poly” identification because most people who identify as poly are ugly, which seems to be true of women as well as men.
+But with an otherwise attractive chick a guy wants to keep on rotation without real commitment, who might not want to do randoms, saying “poly” and finding another couple or couples to date can work.

-I don’t get too hungup on the particular terms “poly” or “open” because I just don’t care that much.
+I don’t get hungup on the particular terms “poly” or “open” because I don’t care that much.
 If “poly” lets me keep her on rotation for a longer period of time as a FWB / lover, because she knows my love is too great for only a single person, just like hers, that’s fine with me (and that has happened).
+“Ethically non-monogamous” (ENM) and “consensual non-monogamy” can be used as labels too.
 Good sex without obligation on my part?
-Okay, yeah, sure, whatever it takes, yeah, I’m poly.
+Okay, yeah, sure, whatever it takes, yeah, I’m ENM poly, good enough for me.
 Pass the joint, will you?

 for me the “poly” community is a fucking mess.
 I live in CA and I am surrounded by these folks… and it’s an ugly shitshow.
 I watch guys “try” this all the time, and they are a fucking sad bunch, mostly.